 Development of a Mobile Phone App – Hawaii Book & Music Festival, in conjunction with PassTheProjects Co. developed a mobile phone app that provides up-to-date information related to Hawaii’s literary/publishing and music industries in hopes that it will result in additional revenue streams for Hawaii’s authors and musicians.

-Broadband Accelerator – A three-day immersive workshop in which selected participants are coached on individual projects to address the writing, producing, distribution, marketing, and monetization of their content for web and mobile platforms.
-The Broadband Accelerator Workshop was held in October 2013 by the Hawaii International Film Festival as part of the State’s initiative to support creative content for global export.
+Creative Lab Hawaii Broadband/New Media: Web-Series Producers Immersive – A five-day immersive workshop in which selected participants are coached on individual projects to address the writing, producing, distribution, marketing, and monetization of their content for web and mobile platforms.
+The 5-days of intensive work in Hawaii, is followed by a one-year coaching program that supports participants in executing their business plans/material as individuals, and as a group.

 For more information Contact Us.